 To enter this new Chinatown speakeasy you have to walk through an alley, a doorway, and a walk-in freezer before finally getting to the bar.
 Once you’re in, you’ll find some fancy-sounding cocktails involving smoke and homemade bitters.
 It’s just a bar right now, but they’re planning to add daytime hours for coffee soon.

-We checked out Dan and put it on our Hit List.
+We checked out Dan read our first thoughts here.

 For the past couple of years, one of the best places to find BBQ in Los Angeles was in some dude’s backyard in Studio City.
 That underground operation was called Trudy’s Underground BBQ, and it’s now become a permanent restaurant on West Third Street called Slab.
 They serve Texas-style brisket, pulled pork, a couple of different ribs, and smoked chicken, plus all the expected BBQ sides and even frito pie.